elastic/edot-collector-configurator/docs/creating-components.md

           endpoint: 0.0.0.0:4318
 ```

-When a single configuration is needed for a component, it should be named `default`.
+When a single configuration is defined for a component, it should be named `default`.
 Configurations named `default` are used by the
-recipes that do not specify the configuration names that they need from a component.
+recipes that do not specify any configuration name to use from a component file.

 ## Vars

 Variables may be declared globally or per configuration and they can be overridden by variables defined from the recipe file.

+You can reference them within any content's value (even content from [refs](#refs) and [append](#append) blocks) using the `$vars.` prefix, as shown in the example below.

 > [!IMPORTANT]
 > Vars can only contain primitive values (string, boolean and numbers).
 The configurator will raise an error if an object is set there.